 The Product Branding Surrounding Our Personal Spaces

-Take a moment and look around your home, office and maybe even your vehicle, and make an inventory of the brands and products you’ve purchased, and most importantly, those brands and products you routinely purchase.
+Before we get into explaining the Mere Exposure Effect on social media, think about the personal spaces that surround your daily life.
+Think about the spaces around your home, office and maybe even your vehicle, and make an inventory of the brands and products you’ve purchased, and most importantly, those brands and products you routinely purchase.
 What are you seeing?
 Catching your eye is possibly your favorite brand of clothes that dominates your wardrobe which is presently strewn throughout your bedroom.
 Maybe it’s the brand of shampoo in your shower or the box of cereal you grab nearly every morning to start your day.
-If you’re like me, your car is an embarrassing collection of empty wrappers, bottles and cans that not only provide evidence of not having the time to clean, but provide a snapshot of a daily purchasing routine.
+If you’re like me, your car is an embarrassing collection of empty wrappers, bottles, and cans that not only provide evidence of not having the time to clean but provide a snapshot of a daily purchasing routine.

 The question is not which brands made your inventory list, but which of these brands have you engaged in some fashion on social media?
 Have you liked their Facebook page and find that you routinely see their posts in your activity stream?
 How often have you liked or shared one of their posts?
 Are you following any of these brands on Twitter?
 Can you recall the last time you saw one of their tweets?
 Have you ever retweeted them?
 How often have you liked one of their photos on Instagram or repined them on Pinterest?